Understanding the Various Regulatory Options Available for U.S. ICO/STOs

 A major risk for anyone associated with a SAFT, however, is the looming threat of a regulatory crack down.
 Should the SEC or any other regulatory body determine that a promissory agreement such as a SAFT should be registered as a security, you will have to deal with the ramifications of your choice.
 Experts warn ICOs to exercise caution when structuring a SAFT deal specifically in terms of regulatory concerns.

 The caution is not without merit; if regulators do crack down on SAFTs, they could determine that your company inadvertently acted as an unregistered broker-dealer under U.S. securities law.
 If so, there is a real risk of having your contract rescinded, meaning where the contract is voided and the parties are under no obligation to comply with the agreed upon terms and conditions.

 Because regulators have yet to rule on SAFTs, recent legal rulings suggest a cautious approach for most ICOs may be prudent.
 For example, the “Howey Test” was created by the SEC as the result of a case titled “Securities and Exchange Commission v.
 W.J.
 Howey Co.”
 If specific transactions are determined to be investment contracts, they would fall under the Securities Act and are categorized as securities.
 By developing a standard to determining whether certain transactions qualify as “investment contracts,” the SEC is signaling its intent to impose stricter regulatory guidelines in the future.

-Given the high stakes, choosing the proper legal counsel to guide you through the difficult decisions facing your company during your ICO.
+Given the high stakes, choosing the proper team to guide you through the difficult decisions facing your company during your ICO.
 Ill-advised choices have serious consequences, and you need to surround yourself with the right people who have the expertise to help you make the right decisions from the outset.
-At IBC Legal Group, we have assembled some of the finest legal minds in the crypto community to provide first-rate counsel with a personal touch.
+At IBC, we have access to some of the finest legal minds in the crypto community to provide first-rate counsel with a personal touch.